tetracorp/k240/docs/_posts/2022-06-04-ship-hardpoints.md

 game or its manual.
 The following effects have been calculated by reading the game code and testing.

-I have not yet analyzed the exact area of effect and total damage values of the more complicated ground fire-based weapons.

 See also [missiles damage and effects](../game-mechanics/missiles.html).

 1. Table of Contents